meltyourface/blank/posts/Necrosophic-Sorcery/Necromantic-Clairvoyance-Enhancement-Ritual/index.md

 13. Extinguish the candles and incense, and take down the protective circle.
 14. Wear the shadow-infused talisman regularly, so that the energies of the spectral entities and the necromantic shadows continue to enhance your clairvoyance abilities.

-Note: This ritual can be adapted and modified for different purposes or personalized elements.
+**Note**: This ritual can be adapted and modified for different purposes or personalized elements.
 Be sure to give credit and reverence to the spectral entities and approach this ritual with respect for their powers and domains.